HackVerse/blog/_posts/2019-11-23-tips-for-outstation-participants.md

 author: shravan
 ---

-Congratulations on getting selected for HackVerse '20.
+Congratulations on getting selected for HackVerse '20!

 We are super excited to host you at our campus, NITK, Surathkal and we look forward to meeting you and see what you create!

-This blog is aimed to give you a few tips and suggestions so that your journey to HackVerse, NITK, Surathkal and stay here will be as hassle free as possible.
+This blog is aimed to give you a few tips and suggestions so that your journey to HackVerse, NITK, Surathkal and stay here is as hassle free as possible.

 Before we proceed ahead, take a look at the beautiful campus you're going to visit.